PERFORMANCE - 75%

 In order to understand this unit’s features, it is important to know the difference between a water filter and a water purifier.
 Generally a filter prevents unwanted particles from reaching water whilst a purifier removes unwanted particles.
 Some filters feature pores so fine that they remove most of the contaminants and they are considered purifiers.
-This is also the case of the Whirlpool Water Purifier WHEMB40.
-This unit doesn’t just abide by the EPA standards for bacteria, cysts and viruses reduction, but it actually exceeds those standards.
+This is also the case of this system.
+It doesn’t just abide by the EPA standards for bacteria, cysts and viruses reduction, but it actually exceeds those standards.
 According to the EPA, water filters are required to remove 99.9999% of bacteria, 99.99% of viruses and 99.95% of cysts, but this unit goes way beyond those requirements.
 The unit is NSF certified to remove bacteria, cysts, viruses, chemicals, sediment and lead.
 It also removes chlorine along with its unpleasant taste and odor.
 This unit is also safe to use during local boil alert.
 However, the manufacturers recommend replacing the filter cartridge after having used it during a boil alert.

 Design and maintenance